 To fund the expense related to our research and development activities, we have raised significant amounts of capital through the sale of our equity and convertible debt securities.
-As of March 31, 2007, we had approximately \$411.3 million in indebtedness.
+As of June 30, 2007, we had approximately \$410.3 million in indebtedness.
 Our ability to meet the repayment obligations of this debt is dependent upon our and our partners' ability to develop, obtain regulatory approvals, and successfully commercialize products.
-Even if we are successful in this regard, we may require additional capital to repay our debt obligations.
+Even if we are successful in this regard, we may require additional capital to repay our debt obligations as they become due.